EPCCed/wind_tunnel/README.md

 An example input file is present in the file `config.txt`.
 The main variables are the parameters `alpha`, the angle of attack, `m` the camber and  `t`, the thickness in the section `&SHAPEPARAMS` .
 Additional variables in this section are the parameters of the ellipse ( `a` axis in the  x direction , `b` axis in y direction , `p` , `c` location of the maximum camber, `c` chord ).
-You can then run the program with
+The calculation can be launched on the GPU by setting `device = .TRUE.` You can then run the program with
 ```
 export OMP_NUM_THREADS=${OMP_THREADS}